 - Specialist coordination.
 I communicate with specialists directly, integrate their recommendations, and track whether plans are being followed.

 - House calls.
 For patients who have difficulty traveling, I come to them.
 Included in the membership.
+(How house calls work in this practice.)

 For adult children specifically: with your parent's consent, I'm happy to include you in appointments (in person or by video), send updates after visits, and be available when you have concerns.
 You shouldn't have to guess what the doctor said.